goombalab/goombalab.github.io/_posts/2025-06-09-improving-length-generalization.md

 {% include figure.liquid loading="eager" path="assets/img/2025-06-11-length-generalization/mamba2-effrem-reduced.png" %}
 </div>

 It turns out that models that fail to length generalize have very high $\text{EffRem}_T(t)$ for small $t$, meaning that the models are disproportionately impacted by early elements of the sequence.
-This effect is fixed with the State Passing intervention, showing that this intervention helps the models process the context in the intended way.
+We hypothesize that when models are always trained with a zero initial state, it uses the first few tokens it sees to rapidly differentiate the state, which in turn causes overfitting to these tokens.
+This effect is fixed with State Passing, showing that this intervention helps the models process the context in the intended way.

 <!-- Lastly, we note that when models fail to length generalize, it is not that the state cannot remember all information from the sequence; rather, in a sense it is so expressive that early elements can completely change its prediction (which is not desirable, as the prediction should mostly focus on the recent context).
 Thus, the intuition that the model fails to length generalize because it is not expressive enough to take into account is not correct.
 The failure to length generalization is related to the models overfitting to early part of the sequences, rather than not being expressive enough. -->

 ## Conclusion
 We have shown that <strong>length generalization is expected to be achievable in recurrent models</strong> through simple training interventions, without the need of changing the architecture nor the internal mechanisms of the model.
-Moreover, these interventions <strong>improve long context capabilities</strong>, suggesting that existing recurrent models are not realising their full potential and can be easily improved.
+Moreover, these interventions <strong>improve their performance on long context reasoning tasks</strong>, suggesting that existing recurrent models are not realising their full potential and can be easily improved.

-These findings also <strong>simplify the process of comparing recurrent models</strong> by focuing mostly on their in-length performance and using these training interventions to enable length generalization.
+These findings also <strong>simplify the process of comparing recurrent models</strong> by focusing mostly on their in-length performance and using these training interventions to enable length generalization.
 Lastly, <strong>we propose Effective Remembrance as a tool to understand how any autoregressive sequence model processes its context</strong>, thus making it easy to quantify how much models are "effectively remembering" parts of the context.